 bool UpdateHoveredElement(const PointF &position); // The same as previous but accept the mouse pointer coordinates

-void UpdateHoveredItem(IListItem *parent, const PointF &position, PointF &current, ELEMENT &element, IListItem **hovered, const float line_height); // Find an item under the mouse pointer
+void UpdateHoveredItem(IListItem *parent, const PointF &position, PointF ¤t, ELEMENT &element, IListItem **hovered, const float line_height); // Find an item under the mouse pointer

 void DeselectAllExceptFirst(); // Deselect all items in tree expect first selected item